-The Community Support Center (CSC) of Northside Behavioral Health Center provides a positive alternative to long-term hospitalization with residential, social, employment (vocational rehabilitation), and case management services.
+Community Support Services of Northside Behavioral Health Center provides a positive alternative to long-term hospitalization with residential, social, employment (vocational rehabilitation), and case management services.

-Staffed by a multidisciplinary team of professionals, the Community Support Center is designed to enable individuals to function as independently and productively as possible.
+Staffed by a multidisciplinary team of professionals, the Community Support Services program is designed to enable individuals to function as independently and productively as possible.
 Northside Community Support Services are available to adults 18 and over who are diagnosed with long-term mental illness and meet the other criteria for these programs.
 T

 Case Management Services

 Staff members provide professional assessment, planning and monitoring of each client’s needs and continued advocacy.
 The Case Management continuum consists of the following components:

 Medication Case Management

 Clients receive services related to medication evaluation and maintenance.

 Clients receive a variety of services related to linkage to appropriate community resources, advocacy for services, monitoring and assessment of needs.
 Clients are generally seen one to two times per month.

 A continuum of residential services from two group homes (most restrictive, 15 and 12 beds), supervised apartments (less restrictive, 40 beds), satellite apartments (least restrictive, 30 beds), and community apartments (no restrictions, 14 beds).
 Rent payments are subsidized by HUD based on income.